acumos/documentation/docs/AcumosUser/portal-user/deployment/deploy-to-azure.rst

 A virtual network and subnet is required so that required ports can be opened on the VM in which Acumos will launch your model.
 Acumos requires a specifically named virtual network and subnet, since it will create interfaces and public IP addresses on that network/subnet.

-To create the specified virtual network, under "Virtual networks":
+To create the specified virtual network, under "Resource groups":

+* select the resource group created above
 * select "+Add"
-* set "Name" to "acumos-vnet"
-* set "Resource group" to "Use existing"
+* enter "Networking" in the search bar and hit enter
-* from the drop-down list, select the resource group created above
+* in the resulting list, select "Virtual network"
-* select "East US" (this location is currently required by the Acumos platform)
-* set "Subnet" to "acumos-vnet"
 * select "Create"

-To create the specified subnet, under "Virtual networks":

-* select "acumos-vnet"
-* select "Subnets"
-* select "+Subnet"
-* set "Name" to "acumos-vsubnet"
+* set "Name" to "Acumos-OAM-vnet"
 * set "Resource group" to "Use existing"
 * from the drop-down list, select the resource group created above
 * select "East US" (this location is currently required by the Acumos platform)
+* set "Subnet" to "Acumos-OAM-vsubnet"
 * select "Create"

 Associate the NSG to the Subnet